Punk rock: Australia

-1977–1978: Peak of the first wave
+1976–1977: Breakthrough and peak of first wave

 A second wave of punk rock emerged in 1977.
 These bands often sounded very different from each other.
 While punk remained largely an underground phenomenon in the US, in the UK it had become a major sensation.
 During this period punk music also spread beyond the English speaking world, inspiring local scenes in other countries.

 North America

+In April 1976, the Ramones' debut album was released by Sire Records; the first single was "Blitzkrieg Bop", opening with the rallying cry "Hey!
+Ho!
+Let's go!"
+According to a later description, "Like all cultural watersheds, Ramones was embraced by a discerning few and slagged off as a bad joke by the uncomprehending majority."

 By 1977, downtown New York bands such as Teenage Jesus and the Jerks and James Chance and the Contortions led what would later become known as no wave.
 The Misfits formed in nearby New Jersey.
 Still developing what would become their signature B movie–inspired style, later dubbed horror punk, they made their first appearance at CBGB in April 1977.
 Subsequently, the Californian punk scene would later emerge, primarily centered in Los Angeles with bands such as the Weirdos, The Dils, the Zeros, the Bags, Black Randy and the Metrosquad, the Germs, Fear, The Go-Go's, X, the Dickies, and the relocated Tupperwares, now dubbed the Screamers.
 San Francisco's punk scene included the Avengers, The Nuns, Negative Trend, the Mutants, and the Sleepers.

 The Misfits developed a "horror punk" style in New Jersey.

 The Dead Boys' debut LP, Young, Loud and Snotty, was released at the end of August.
 October saw two more debut albums from the scene: Richard Hell and the Voidoids' first full-length, Blank Generation, and the Heartbreakers' L.A.M.F.
-One track on the latter exemplified both the scene's close-knit character and the popularity of heroin within it: "Chinese Rocks" — the title refers to a strong form of the drug – was written by Dee Dee Ramone and Hell, both users, as were the Heartbreakers' Thunders and Nolan.
+One track on the latter exemplified both the scene's close-knit character and the popularity of heroin within it: "Chinese Rocks"—the title refers to a strong form of the drug – was written by Dee Dee Ramone and Hell, both users, as were the Heartbreakers' Thunders and Nolan.
 (During the Heartbreakers' 1976 and 1977 tours of Britain, Thunders played a central role in popularizing heroin among the punk crowd there, as well.)
 The Ramones' third album, Rocket to Russia, appeared in November 1977.

 In December 1977, Black Flag performed for the first time in a garage in Redondo Beach, though they initially formed in Hermosa Beach in 1976 under the name Panic.
 They later became influential in the development of hardcore punk.